 Wray is a very small city located in the state of Colorado.
 With a population of 2,363 people and just one neighborhood, Wray is the 132nd largest community in Colorado.

-Because occupations involving physical labor dominate the local economy, Wray is generally considered to be a blue-collar town.
-36.70% of the Wray workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wray, you'll notice that it is more blue-collar than most other communities in America.
+36.70% of Wray’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wray is a city of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Wray who work in teaching (10.92%), healthcare (9.40%), and office and administrative support (5.36%).

 Of important note, Wray is also a city of artists.
 Wray has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wray’s character.